10 Foreign Ministers Condemn "Illegal Occupation" and Forcible Transfer of Detainees

 ) as does the practice of transferring detainees out of the territory in violation of international humanitarian law (Children in Military Custody: A report written by a delegation of British lawyers

 But while the Western response to Russian violations has been “coordinated international sanctions”, the approach to similar Israeli violations has been preferential trade deals, increased arms sales, and closer scientific and cultural ties.
-While this disparity is perfectly understandable in terms of strategic partnerships, it has little to do with a credible “rules-based order” and only serves to undermine confidence in the legitimacy of a system applied so selectively.
-Perhaps one day this selective application of the rules will be a source of regret for us all.
+While this disparity is understandable in terms of strategic partnerships, it has little to do with a credible “rules-based order” and only serves to undermine confidence in the legitimacy of a system applied selectively.